shaoservicenow/sapmodernizationlab/guidebook.md

 1. Click **Done**

-1. Under the **Approval group** column, add these selections as per our matrix at the start of this section: Finance managers, Finance controllers, CFO, CFO
+1. Under the **Approval group** column, add these selections as per our matrix at the start of this section: Finance managers, Finance controllers, CFO, CFO (Ensure that CFO is created twice as we have two different scenarios that require CFO approval)

     ![relative](images/selectgroups.gif)